 The Minerals and Waste Development Scheme (MWDS) sets out the overall project plan for the preparation of the new Mineral and Waste Joint Plan documents and indicates the proposed structure, summary timetable and production milestones for the Plan.
-The Minerals and Waste Joint Plan was adopted in February 2022 so there is currently not a MWDS in place.
+The Minerals and Waste Joint Plan was adopted in February 2022.
 There is a requirement for the MWJP to be reviewed within 5 years so a this is now included in the North Yorkshire Council Local Development Scheme 2024 to 2028 at Local Development Scheme 2024 to 2028 (northyorks.gov.uk)